OGStudio/site-opengamestudio/en/news/2026-01_manage-files.md

 # December

-In December I reworked file management: now it's an accordion with tables instead of cards before.
+In December I reworked file management: now it's an accordion with tables instead of cards used before.
 Also, I added the ability to preview a page in a separate browser tab.

 The video shows how this functionality works and highlights the following: